DiddiLeija/DiddiLeija/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G3AL6D6)

-Also, if you want to support me, you can leave me a tip on Ko-fi (just click the button above :point_up:).
+Also, if you want to support me, you can leave me a tip on Ko-fi (just click the lil' red button above :point_up:).
 I would appreciate anything you can do to support my open source work!
 No one paid me to be a developer (and no one does now), so your support will be my motivation to keep doing what I love!

 <!---
 DiddiLeija/DiddiLeija is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+[^1]: Ah, btw, you can now see my GitHub Skyline at https://skyline.github.com/DiddiLeija!
-[^1]: 'cause I can't say just one "favorite food" :sweat_smile:
+[^2]: 'cause I can't say just one "favorite food", right? :sweat_smile:
-[^2]: You'll might ask why is my website hosted at `github.io`, when I could use GitHub Pages on a personal website.
+[^3]: You'll might ask why is my website hosted at `github.io`, when I could use GitHub Pages on a personal website (`DiddiLeija.com` or sth like that).
 Well...
-I need money to have an independent website :money_with_wings:
+I need money to have an independent website, as far as I understand :money_with_wings: